rararach-l/Console-Finances/README.md

 # Console-Finances – Financial Analysis
 A JavaScript program that analyzes financial records and calculates various metrics.
-It can be viewed here: https://rararach-l.github.io/Console-Finances/
+It can be viewed via this link: https://rararach-l.github.io/Console-Finances/

 # Description
 Given a dataset of financial records in the form of an array of arrays, this program calculates the following metrics using for loops: